‘That ’70s Show’ actor Danny Masterson gets 30 years to life in prison for rapes of 2 women

 After an initial jury failed to reach verdicts on three counts of rape in December and a mistrial was declared, prosecutors retried Masterson on all three counts earlier this year.

+Masterson waived his right to speak before he was sentenced and had no visible reaction after the judge’s decision, nor did the many family members sitting beside him.
+His wife, actor Bijou Phillips, was tearful earlier in the hearing.

-This time, a jury of seven women and five men found Masterson guilty of two counts on May 31 after seven days of deliberations.
+At his second trial, found Masterson guilty of two of three rape counts on May 31.
 Both attacks took place in Masterson’s Hollywood-area home in 2003, when he was at the height of his fame on the Fox network sitcom “That ’70s Show.”

 The defense sought to have sentences for the two convictions run simultaneously, and asked for a sentence of 15 years to life.
 The prosecution asked for the full 30 years to life sentence Masterson was eligible for.